Defendant accused of calling victim ‘cheating whore’ during 911 call

 Posted at 1:18 PM, September 20, 2019 and last updated 6:56 PM, July 21, 2023

-After finding her body, Todd told the courtroom that he and their 13-year-old son loaded Amy into the front seat of their truck and headed towards the hospital.
+After finding her body, Todd told the courtroom that he and their 13-year-old son loaded Amy into the front seat of their truck and headed toward the hospital.
 On the ride, Todd called 911.

 During the 911 call, Todd told the operator he could not feel a pulse.
 The operator then instructed him to pull over and perform CPR.